 - Icarus Grip.
 Improves accuracy while airborne.

 - Targeting Adjuster.
 This weapon gains better target acquisition.

-Avid Destiny 2 players keep hoping that scout rifles will one day return to their proper glory — for now, stick with these recommended options and cross your fingers for updates to the meta.
-Make sure your fireteam knows which scout rifles to choose by sharing this article to your favorite social platform.
+Scout Rifles are a great weapon type in Destiny 2, especially if you know which to use.
+Make sure your fireteam knows which scout rifles to pick by sharing this article to your favorite social platform.
 For more Destiny 2 articles like this, be sure to sign-up for our email list.